Doing Research or Studying Abroad

 Are you interested in participating in field research or a study abroad program during your time at Rutgers?
 International students are encouraged to participate in these opportunities.
 Visit our Study Abroad page for more information about international study opportunities available through Rutgers.

-During your time away from campus, it is possible to maintain your legal status and keep your SEVIS record active, by following these important requirements:
+During your time away from campus, it may be possible to maintain your legal status and keep your SEVIS record active, by following these important requirements:

-- Review any questions you have about your legal status with an international student adviser and submit the Notification of Temporary Absence from Rutgers While Maintaining Registration form before leaving the United States for your research or studies.
+- Review any questions you have about your legal status with an international student adviser and submit the Temporary Absence While Maintaining Registration e-form online through the RGlobal portal before leaving the United States for your research or studies.

 - Stay enrolled at Rutgers and register for a full time credit load (or apply for reduced credit load) each fall and spring semester you are away.
+You must be performing in-person requirements while abroad (example - taking in-person classes in Japan on exchange; conducting archival research at a library in Italy).
 Full time registration is not required during summer and winter break.
-If you do not plan to register for a full time credit load while doing research or studying abroad, you may need to close your SEVIS record.
+If you do not plan to register for a full time credit load while doing research or studying abroad, or you are not doing in-person work, you may need to close your SEVIS record.
 Please meet with an international student adviser to discuss your situation.